 But it wasn’t always like that.

 I’m telling you this succinct snapshot of my life not to bore you with because I see so many people now leave school or college and get so stressed over what to do next, so scared of making the wrong choices and worrying what to do.
-So many people get so anxious over a lack of direction in their lives or an overriding belief that they have to follow one strict path and if something happens that makes them deviate from that it can be devastating.
+So many people get so anxious over a lack of direction in their lives, a lack of identity through their job or role or an overriding belief that they have to follow one strict path, and if something happens that makes them deviate from that it can be devastating.

 I’m telling you all of this to say don’t worry.
 It will all turn out okay.

 If you want to go to college or university, do it.
 If you want to start a career, do that.
-If you want to drop it all and travel the world, you can do that too!
+If you want to drop it all and travel the world, you can!
+And if you want to change your mind and do something else, you can do that too!

 Whatever choices you make now they are not set in stone.
 You can change the course of your life’s ship any time you choose.
 And if you make the wrong choice?
 So what?
 Have a do over and travel for a while.
 Reevaluate a few things and take a different path.